About Me:

 A little bit about my research:

-My dissertation, titled “(Re)Historicizing the Teaching Practicum: The Impact of Teacher Education on Composition Studies,” is a project that examines the understudied history of the teaching practicum for writing instructors.
+My dissertation, titled “Who Are Our Teachers?
+The Impact of the Teaching Practicum on Writing Studies,” is a project that examines the understudied history of the teaching practicum for writing instructors.
 I am interested in the historiography of the practicum—how this course has been written about and historicized—and how its history continues to perpetuate myths about literacy that still pervade writing studies.
 Rethinking the scope of the practicum’s history and the often contested purpose of this course, I am interested in reimagining it as a site that can generate institutional and disciplinary critique.
 Moreover, I see this course as offering possibilities for building historical continuities, political implications, and connections between the past and present work of writing instructors.

 A little bit about my work experience: